Updated 7 months ago

 They say everything is bigger in Texas, and that’s especially true in San Antonio.
 But bigger isn’t always better: aside from being the Lone Star State’s second-largest city, it’s also the land of high electricity bills.

-San Antonio residents pay an average of $140 per month on their electricity bills, which is higher than the state's average bill of $130, and much higher than the national average of $117 per month.
+San Antonio residents pay an average of $140 per month on their electricity bills, which is higher than the average Texas electricity bill, and much higher than the national average of $117 per month.
 And these bills are about to be supersized, thanks to recent rate increases approved by the San Antonio City Council.

 There is a way that San Antonio homeowners can reduce their electricity bills - installing solar panels.
 But, how much can homeowners really save when the city’s municipal utility, CPS Energy, offers low solar buyback rates?
 And can going solar even be a worthwhile investment?
 Let’s find out.